 nature and extent of audit procedures it performed and the related

+findings.
 The auditor shall perform sufficient audit procedures on the body of

 work of the internal audit function as a whole that the auditor